Feminism in Latin America: 21st century

 Today, there are also feminist groups that have spread to the United States.
-For example, The Latina Feminist Group formed in the 1990s, composed by women from all places of Latin America.
+For example, The Latina Feminist Group formed in the 1990s is composed of women from all places in Latin America.
 Although groups like these are local, they are all-inclusive groups that accept members from all parts of Latin America.
 Members of the organizations are predominantly from European – Native American backgrounds with some members being completely descendants of Native American people.

 Today there is a weak relationship between lesbianism and feminism in Latin America.
 Since the 1960s, lesbians have become a viable group in Latin America.
 They have established groups to fight misogynist oppression against lesbians, fight AIDS in the LGBT community, and support one another.
-However, because of many military coups and dictatorships of Latin America, feminist lesbian groups have had to break up, reinvent, and reconstruct their work.
-Dictatorships in the 70s and 80s in Chile and Argentina were examples of the resistance to these feminist lesbians groups of Latin America.
+However, because of many military coups and dictatorships in Latin America, feminist lesbian groups have had to break up, reinvent, and reconstruct their work.
+Dictatorships in the 1970s and 1980s in Chile and Argentina were examples of the resistance to these feminist lesbians groups in Latin America.

 In the 2000s, Latin American feminist groups have set goals for their communities.
 Such goals call for the consolidation of a more organized LGBT community across Latin America.
-Other goals overall look to change smaller domestic policies that in any way discriminate to members of the LGBT community.
-They also aim to have more people on office, to network better with the broader Latin people.
+Other goals overall look to change smaller domestic policies that in any way discriminate against members of the LGBT community.
+They also aim to have more people in office, to network better with the broader Latin people.
 They have set goals to advocate for LGBT rights in the political world, from organizations and political groups to acknowledge their rights, and encourage other countries to protect feminists and other members of the LGBT community in Latin America.
-Leaders such as Rafael de la Dehesa have contributed to describe early LGBT relations in parts of Latin America through his writings and advocacy.
-De la Dehesa, a Harvard alumni, has published books as, “Queering the Public Sphere in Mexico and Brazil: Sexual Rights Movements in Emerging Democracies” that advocate for a shift in popular culture that accepts queer Latinos.
-His work, "Global Communities and Hybrid Cultures: Early Gay and Lesbian Electoral Activism in Brazil and Mexico" explains the gay communities and puts them in context to coincide with the history of those countries.
+Leaders such as Rafael de la Dehesa have contributed to describing early LGBT relations in parts of Latin America through his writings and advocacy.
+De la Dehesa, a Harvard alumnus, has published books such as Queering the Public Sphere in Mexico and Brazil: Sexual Rights Movements in Emerging Democracies that advocate for a shift in popular culture that accepts queer Latinos.
+His work, Global Communities and Hybrid Cultures: Early Gay and Lesbian Electoral Activism in Brazil and Mexico explains the gay communities and puts them in context to coincide with the history of those countries.
 Rafael has also introduced the idea of normalizing LGBT issues in patriarchal conservative societies such as Mexico and Brazil to suggest that being gay should no longer be considered taboo in the early 2000s.